 The Honest Bottom Line

 Premiere Pro is a comprehensive professional NLE with a deep AI feature set.
-Pulse Edit is a focused tool that does one specific thing better than Premiere does — cutting clips to music beats — in a different NLE that doesn't charge you every month.
+Pulse Edit is a focused tool that does one specific thing better than Premiere does — cutting clips to music beats — on top of a free NLE, for less per month and with no lock-in (cancel any time).

 If music-driven editing is more than 30% of your work, the math and the workflow both favor switching.
 If your work is mostly dialogue, narrative, or compositing-heavy, stay on Premiere.